bitwarden/passwordless-ios/README.md

 The SDK can be added to your project via [Swift Package Manager](https://www.swift.org/package-manager/).
 You can then access the SDK functionality using `import Passwordless`.

+### CocoaPods

+The SDK can be added to your project via [CocoaPods](https://cocoapods.org/).
+Specify the following in your Podfile:

+pod 'Passwordless', '~> 0.0.1'

 ### Initialization

 The SDK provides a `PasswordlessClient` object that needs to be initialized with a `PasswordlessConfig` configuration.
 The configuration contains the API URL and API key needed to interface with [Passwordless.dev](https://bitwarden.com/products/passwordless/).
 It also requires the relying party ID, which represents the domain of your server that hosts an apple-app-site-association file with your app's team ID and bundle ID.